AmigaAbattoir/nova-actionscript3/actionscript3.novaextension/README.md

 ### 🧩 SDK Setup

 Starting with v0.11, SDKs are now managed through a global SDK list, making it easier to install, remove, and select AIR or Flex SDKs without manually editing paths.
-Once SDKs are installed you can even select which SDK to use per Tasks if you need to.
+Once SDKs are installed, you can even select which SDK to use per Task if needed.

-- **Migration from Previous Versions** - When updating to v0.11 or later, if you previously had a `Default SDK` path configured, the extension automatically migrates that SDK into your Installed SDKs list.
+If you’re upgrading from an earlier version, your previous `Default SDK` is automatically migrated into the `Installed SDKs` list.

-The first SDK in that list now acts as your Default SDK.
+The first SDK in that list now acts as your default SDK.

 #### Managing SDKs

-While there is a setting of `Installed SDKs`, it is better to use the commands to set it up, either from the **Extension → ActionScript 3**`** menu or from the command palette:
+Although you can edit the `Installed SDKs` list manually, it’s recommended to use these commands instead, either from the **Extensions → ActionScript 3** menu or the Command Palette:

- - `➕ Install SDK` - Use to add SDKs.
-If you have more then one, it will ask if you want that to become the default.
+ - **`➕ Install SDK`** - Use to add an SDK.
+If you already have one installed, it will ask whether to make it the new default or simply add it.
- - `✔️ Change default SDK Change Default SDK` - Use this to change which SDK will be th default.
-If a project or task does not specify an SDK, this will be the one that's used.
+ - **`✔️ Change Default SDK`** - Sets which SDK acts as the default.
+If a project or task doesn't specify one, this SDK will be used.
- - `➖ Remove SDK` - When removing, you’ll be prompted to select which SDK to delete from the list.
-If you remove the first SDK in the list (which is used as the default), the extension automatically promotes the next SDK as the new default and notifies you of the change.
+ - **`➖ Remove SDK`** - When removing, you’ll be prompted to select which SDK to delete from the list.
+If you remove the first SDK in the list (the Default SDK), the extension automatically promotes the next SDK and displays a notification.
- - `➰ Reset SDK List` - This will remove all the SDKs and default to looking in `~/Applications/AIRSDK`
+ - **`➰ Reset SDK List`** - This removes all installed SDKs and will look for one in `~/Applications/AIRSDK`

-Once added, the SDK appears in your `Installed SDKs` list in the extension’s preferences.
-Remember that the first SDK in the `Installed SDKs` is always treated as the default SDK to use unless a specific one is set in either the Project's preferences or the Task's preferences.
+After installation, the SDK appears in your `Installed SDKs` list in the extension’s preferences.

+The first SDK in the `Installed SDKs` is always treated as the Default SDK, unless a specific one is set in the Project or Task preferences.

 #### Managing Installed SDKs Manually